TheBevyFlock/bevy_new_2d/docs/design.md

 }
 ```

-Then start preloading in the `asset::plugin`:
+Then start preloading in the `assets::plugin`:

 ```rust
 pub(super) fn plugin(app: &mut App) {